wcarmon/docs/java/no-aop.md

     1. any class is added to any package

-## Item-07: Incompatible with debuggers
+## Item-07: Weaving requires extra tooling
-1. AOP will add extra methods (with obscure names) to the call stack
-1. Control flow can jump unexpectedly based on runtime concerns (like variables in an aspect)

-## Item-08: Incompatible with profilers
+1. Compile-time weaving requires an extra Gradle/Maven plugin
+   1. Which increases build times and memory usage
-1.
+   1. Affects EVERY build

-## Item-09: Incompatible with Static analysis tools
+   1. Those plugins are frequently out of date
+   1. These plugins can prevent you from using modern JVM, gradle/maven versions
+   1. May or may not work with non-oracle JDKs
+1. Runtime weaving requires special classloader or Proxies
-1.
+   1. increased memory footprint
+   1. Possible conflicts with other classloaders

+## Item-08: Runtime code bloat
+1. Runtime bytecode can far exceed the size of the source
+1. Runtime bytecode can spike from very small aspect changes

-## Item-10: Runtime aspects create increase latency
+## Item-09: Runtime aspects create increase latency
 1. Generally implemented with proxies (more memory)
 1. Extra method invocations increase latency
 1. Extra method invocations can lead to stack overflows